 When the COVID-19 pandemic started, the big corporate lobbyists all warned about how an avalanche of lawsuits was going to bury businesses.
 But as you might have read, the expected crush of coronavirus-related litigation never came.
 As The Wall Street Journal discussed recently, there are a few different reasons for this — the most significant being that it’s very, very challenging to prove causation in such claims.
 “Holding a business liable for a COVID-19 injury or death requires more than just evidence that it exposed someone to the disease or failed to take responsible precautions.
-A plaintiff also bears the burden of proving causation: that the defendant’s careless conduct was the source of infection and injury,” the article explains.
+A plaintiff and his personal injury attorney also bear the burden of proving causation: that the defendant’s careless conduct was the source of infection and injury,” the article explains.
 In other words, you have to prove you got the coronavirus from the defendant.
 That is difficult to do when the disease is so prevalent that contact-tracing, in the cases when it is undertaken, is virtually impossible.
 An obvious exception to this is when the Plaintiff was in one place for a long enough period of time that there is no other potential source.
 This is why, as the article notes, significant litigation against cruise lines and nursing homes has already been filed, and more is expected.
 If you are a victim in one of these situations, give us a call and we can help you understand your options.

 The Issue of Medical Malpractice in a Covid-19 Lawsuit